People’s Republic of China

 1999 – Launching of the CBERS-1 satellite (October)

-1999 – Visit of Vice President Marco Maciel to China (December)
+1999 – Vice President Marco Maciel visits China (December)

 2000 – Foreign Minister Tang Jiaxuan visits Brazil (September)

-2000 – The PRC becomes the largest trade partner of Brazil in Asia
+2000 – China becomes Brazil’s largest trading partner in Asia

 2001 – President Jiang Zemin visits Brazil (April)